-At the vicinity of Song Shan Mountains is situated a temple that probably is the hub of Henan province's Dnegfeng City.
-The Shaolin Temple, a famous and synonymous name with the American marshall arts enthusiasts is found in the misdst of the mountains.
+At the vicinity of Songshan Mountain is a temple that probably is the hub of Henan Province's Dengfeng City.
+The Shaolin temple, a famous and synonymous name with the American martial arts enthusiasts is found in the midst of the mountains.
 These tall rocky thrones act as a protective layer for the temple.
-For this reason, it was crowned in 1983 as the national temple for all the Buddists by the state at that time.
-Established in 495AD, emperor Xiaowen created this monument, after the directive and following of an Indian monk.
-The influence of this monk carried by the the emperor was responsible for spreading Buddism in Luoyang.
+For this reason, it was crowned in 1983 as the national temple for all the Buddhists by the state at that time.
+Established in 495 A.D., Emperor Xiaowen created this monument after the directive of an Indian monk.
+The influence of this monk carried by the emperor was responsible for spreading Buddhism in Luoyang.
 The monk's name was Batuo.